 [PR7.4.6-2] The 5G system shall be able to maintain a required QoS for each member in a group for at least one iteration.
 The 5G system shall be able to inform a service provider of new UEs with good performance (e.g. excellent radio resources) and/or of existing UEs whose performance (e.g. connection) has degraded to a level in which they can no longer perform sufficiently in the group.
 This enables the service provider to add UEs to the group or remove existing UEs from the group.

+Editor’s Note: the requirement above is FFS